Bible Seminary of Hong Kong

-The Bible Seminary of Hong Kong (BSHK) is a Protestant school of over sixty full-time students in Hong Kong.
-Founded by the Chinese Evangelical Mission in 1952, BSHK is now a non-denominational school committed to providing theological education focused on evangelism, discipleship and church growth.
-It is an accredited member of the Asia Theological Association.
+The Bible Seminary of Hong Kong (BSHK) is a Protestant theological institution in Hong Kong.
+Founded by several fellow members of the China Native Evangelistic Crusade (CNEC) in 1952, BSHK is now an accredited member of the Asia Theological Association.
+It is a non-denominational school committed to providing theological education focused on evangelism, discipleship and church growth.
 Since 2003, BSHK has held a large public lecture series every April.